themefic/before-after-wordpress/README.md

 BEAF let’s you add unlimited numbers of Before After Slider in WordPress.
 You heard it right, unlimited for FREE.
 BEAF also comes up with premium high-quality features that will help you showcase your portfolio in a better way than others.

+With this Before and After WordPress plugin, You can showcase your before and after work by comparing two before and after images.

 ---

 ### 🚀 [Demo Link](https://live.themefic.com/beaf/)